racoelhosilva/PFL_replica/README.md

 Any errors that occur from the previous validations will simply display an error message to the user and prompt for new input from the user.

 ### Game Interface

+As mentioned before, our game uses ANSI escape sequences to provide a better interface and assumes a terminal size of 120x40 characters to fully display the entire game.
+For this, we developed a module `ansi.pl` that contains all the necessary predicates to use these sequences.
+These predicates are capable of changing the text color, background color, text style, cursor position, clearing the screen, and other useful functions.

+Additionally, we also allow users to modify the themes of the interface by changing the `theme.pl` file.
+This file is the one that contains the configurations for the interface, such as the colors used for the different elements of the display and the symbols used for the pieces.
+The game comes with a default theme, but we also define some other themes that can be swapped directly with the `theme.pl` file.

 ### Third Level of AI (Minimax)